gvwilson/10-csed/README.md

 the use of worked examples: step-by-step guides showing how to solve an existing problem.

-A good idea when teaching is to provide many similar examples for learners to practice on.
+Instructors usually provide many similar programming examples for learners to practice on.
 But since learners are novices, they may not see the similarity between examples: finding the highest rainfall from a list of numbers and finding the first surname alphabetically from a list of names may seem like quite different problems to them, even though more advanced programmers would recognise them as isomorphic.

-\[@morrison-subgoals; @morrison-parsons; @margulieux\] have shown that students perform better when worked examples are broken down into steps (or subgoals) which are given names (or labels).
+\[@morrison-subgoals; @morrison-parsons; @margulieux\] have shown that students perform better when worked examples are broken down into steps (or subgoals) which are given names (or labels) --- an example is given in Figure 2.
 Subgoal labels provide a structure which students can apply to future tasks that they attempt themselves, and allow them to communicate with their peers and instructors more efficiently.

     Conventional Materials